 - 40mm galvanised nails

-5. Pre-drilling – In the instructions we will talk about screwing panels together.
+Pre-drilling is also important at this stage.
+In the instructions we’ll talk about screwing panels together.
 We recommend this is done with a drill.
 Here, we suggest that you pre-drill the timber with a 3mm drill bit before inserting the screws.
 This will minimise the chance the timber will split.

 For a single door you can choose which way round to hang it – left hand or right hand. (note – if you choose a left hand hinged door then the lock has to be unscrewed and positioned the correct way round as it will be upside down)

-11. Please ensure you have removed the transport blocks.
+Please ensure you have removed the transport blocks before progressing any further.

-12. Your shed will come with a number of wall sections.
-The quantity of these will depend which type and size you ordered – there could be 4ft Blank Panels, 2ft Blank Panels, 4ft Window Panels (unless you have selected the windowless version), and a door panel (which could be a single door or double door).
+Your shed will come with a number of wall sections.
+The quantity of these will be dependant on which type and size you ordered – there could be 4ft Blank Panels, 2ft Blank Panels, 4ft Window Panels (unless you have selected the windowless version), and a door panel (which could be a single door or double door).
 Please see the components table in your instructions to confirm which panels you should have for your Power shed.

-14. Start with the 4ft panel that will be part of your gable end – position this on top of one of the heavy duty bearers which you attached in the previous section.
+Start with the 4ft panel that will be part of your gable end – position this on top of one of the heavy-duty bearers which you attached in the previous section.
 Ensure the side of the panel is flush with the side of the floor.

-15. Place another wall panel again secure using the 50mm screws provided.
-Important! – When securing panels together ensure they line up at the top (so the building is square) and that only the ends of the cladding are shown, which will later be covered with corner strips).
-This is only in the corner when the side meets the gable.
+Place another wall panel again secure using the 50mm screws provided.
+Important! – When securing panels together ensure they line up at the top (so the building is square) and that only the ends of the cladding are shown, which will later be covered with corner strips.
+This is only in the corner where the side meets the gable.
 You can choose the position of the doors and windows as you build the shed.

-17. When you have secured all the wall panels you then need to secure these to the floor using 70mm screws provided.
-Screw into the floor with 2x screws for every wall panel (internally) ensuring the screws are driven through the framing at the bottom of the side/gable walls, through the floor boards and into the floor joists.
+When you have secured all the wall panels you then need to secure these to the floor using 70mm screws provided.
+Screw into the floor with 2x screws for every wall panel (internally) ensuring the screws are driven through the framing at the bottom of the side/gable walls, through the floorboards and into the floor joists.
 Ensure all panels line up at the top.

-If you have ordered an apex shed, follow these steps:
+If you have ordered an apex shed, follow these steps to get the roof installed.

-18. Line up the gable tops with the panels at the gable ends (the ends where you attached the ‘heavy duty bearers’).
+Line up the gable tops with the panels at the gable ends (the ends where you attached the ‘heavy-duty bearers’).

 Apex roof panels

-21. Depending on the size building you have ordered, your roof panels will be 600mm, 1190mm or 1302mm long (note – the roof panels are not handed, it does not matter which way round they go and the tongue and groove does not need to interlock).
+Depending on the size of the building you have ordered, your roof panels will be 600mm, 1190mm or 1302mm long (note – the roof panels are not handed, it does not matter which way round they go, and the tongue and groove do not need to interlock).

-22. For 8ft wide sheds you may get other roof sizes with specific instructions for an 8ft wide roof.
-Therefore these roof instructions will not apply to 8ft wide sheds.
+For 8ft wide sheds you may get other roof sizes with specific instructions for an 8ft wide roof.
+Therefore, these roof instructions will not apply to 8ft wide sheds.

-24. There are batons to help join the roof panels together.
-If you start by joining the batons to the roof panels with 50mm screws as per the diagram below, and then place the roof panels in position (the roof panels are universal so can go on either side).
+There are batons to help join the roof panels together.
+Start by joining the batons to the roof panels with 50mm screws as per the diagram below, and then place the roof panels in position (the roof panels are universal so can go on either side).

-If you have ordered a pent shed, follow these steps:
+If you have ordered a pent shed, follow these steps to complete the construction of your shed roof.

 Front pent top and gables

-34. Line up the gable tops with the panels at the gable ends (the ends where you attached the ‘heavy duty bearers’) and secure them to the wall panels with 50mm screws from the inside, screwing upwards through the framing.
+Line up the gable tops with the panels at the gable ends (the ends where you attached the ‘heavy-duty bearers’) and secure them to the wall panels with 50mm screws from the inside, screwing upwards through the framing.

 Pent roof panels

-45. Secure corner strips at each corner of your Power shed with 40mm nails (at least four per strip).
+Secure corner strips at each corner of your Power Shed with 40mm nails (at least four per strip).
 Extra strips are provided to cover any joins between side wall panels.